 AIRLINE tickets don’t come cheap but have you ever wondered exactly how much airlines make from your travels?

-British Airways’ flight between London Heathrow and New York’s JFK tops the list of the world’s 10 highest earning airline routes, making over a billion dollars per year.
+British Airways’ flight between London Heathrow and New York’s JFK.
+Are in the list of the world’s 10 highest-earning airline routes, making over a billion dollars per year.

 This route alone earned British Airways six percent of its total revenue in 2017.
 This amounts to US$24,639 per hour.

 However, Emirates’ route between London Heathrow and Dubai takes the lead in the most profitable per hour, scoring an impressive US$25,37 every 60 minutes.

 While the route doesn’t quite make the billion-dollar mark, it still generates a whopping US$819 million a year, cementing its position as third on the list.